programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Now that your three example sentences are ready, you can begin to analyse each one.
 First, let's computationally detect each sentence's language, starting with the monolingual examples.

 NLTK includes a module called TextCat that supports language identification using the `TextCat` algorithm.
-For further information, please consult the documentation for the module [here](https://www.nltk.org/_modules/nltk/classify/textcat.html).
-This algorithm applies [n-gram](https://en.wikipedia.org/wiki/N-gram) frequencies (n-grams are sequences of adjacent symbols, such as letters or syllables, in a particular order) to profile languages and the text we're analyzing.
-It then compares the two using a distance measure to estimate the language of the text.It's worth noting that TextCat does not allow us to print its probability estimate for a particular language estimate.
+For further information, please consult the documentation for the module [here](https://perma.cc/7EJZ-J5AR).
+This algorithm applies [n-gram](https://perma.cc/9FJ9-SKC5) frequencies (n-grams are sequences of adjacent symbols, such as letters or syllables, in a particular order) to profile languages and the text we're analyzing.
+It then compares the two using a distance measure to estimate the language of the text.
+It's worth noting that TextCat does not allow us to print its probability estimate for a particular language estimate.
 Let's try the module on our sentences below:

 ```python
 # downloading an NLTK corpus reader required by the TextCat module